snapsinazfs/snapsinazfs/README.md

  another is a good way to learn a language.\
  I use sanoid on several systems, and it is not a huge project, so it seemed like a decent project to tackle.

+ That was how the project started.
+Now, I've learned what I wanted to learn and my goals are evolving as I continue with the project.

  ## Goals

  Ideally, the goal is to create a .net 7.0+ application having at least feature parity with the version/commit